NamanR93/Multithreading/Readme.md

 - It refers to the ability to execute multiple threads within a single process concurrently.
 - eg: web browser can use multithreading by having separate threads for rendering the page, running JS, and managing user inputs.
 This makes the browser more responsive and efficient.

-- Multithreading enhances the efficiently of multitasking by breaking down individual tasks into smaller subtasks or threads.
+- Multithreading enhances the efficiency of multitasking by breaking down individual tasks into smaller subtasks or threads.
 These threads can be processed simultaneously, making better use of the CPU's capabilites.

 ## Diff